bejoyjose1993/car-renal-app/README.md

 -Build → Push → Deploy
 -No manual steps required.

+## On Restart of EC2 (As EIP is not configured)
 Note:- If you start and stop the EC2 instance the public ip will change and hence we might require changing the EC2_HOST and BASE_API_URL to the latest URL and also manually update .env.production file in the EC2 instance.
 This is because we aint using Elastic ip.

-1] In APP_CORS_ALLOWED_ORIGINS Field change = Public IPv4 address and Public DNS
+1] Inside .env.production (Chnage following field values *APP_CORS_ALLOWED_ORIGINS Field change = Public IPv4 address and Public DNS)

+2] Change EC2_HOST inside secrets (To Public IPv4 address)

-2] In CloudFront changed Orgin > Orgin domain to Public DNS.
+3] In CloudFront changed Orgin > Orgin domain to Public DNS (Required till you have a EIP)

+4] BASE_API_URL is currently set to cloudFront URL and it internally handels routing.

 Note:- Used Kafka Docker image, can also use MSK but its not available of free tire.